In this article and video, I have tried to answer the question “How to Read P&ID”.

 What is not included in a P&ID?

 - Support and structural details are also not included in p&id

-Ok, now you know what P&ID is and types of information you’re going to get from the drawing.
+Ok, now you know what P&ID is and the types of information you’re going to get from the drawing.
 Let’s confirm this with the help of actual P&ID.

-Hope the function of the system is clear to you.
+I hope the function of the system is clear to you.
 Now let’s move to P&ID.

 Reading P&ID is nothing but the reading of symbols.
 So, if you have not seen the earlier videos on P&ID symbols and how to read PFD, it will be difficult for you to understand this drawing.
 You can watch these videos.

-How to Read PFD
+How to Read P&ID

 If possible, get a print of this P&ID in A3 and follow the video.
 You can download this P&ID the link is given at the end of the article.

 It is always a good practice to start reading P&ID from the main incoming lines and follow the fluid path.

 Here ATF is coming from CDU; you can see that.
 Remember the blackhead on the arrow?
 You have learned this in how to read the PFD video.
 It means Diesel is coming from a different unit.
 Here you can see the line number.
 It is a 150 mm diameter line per DN standard equivalent to 6” NPS.